A Message from the President,

-We invite you to explore our academic programs, which range from our undergraduate offerings to our flagship Doctor of Chiropractic Degree Program, Doctorate of Health Professions Education, our innovative Master’s Degrees in Sports Science and Rehabilitation, and Nutrition and Human Performance and Health Informatics and our Bachelor's Degrees.
+We invite you to explore our academic programs, which range from our undergraduate offerings to our flagship Doctor of Chiropractic degree program, Doctorate of Health Professions Education, our innovative Master of Science degree programs and our Bachelor's degree programs.

 Discover life at Logan beyond the classroom.
 Our hands-on clinical instruction and collaborative training model places our students in real-world settings — trained to treat patients, work with health care partners and not-for-profit service organizations and lead an integrated health care system.
 Off campus, you’ll enjoy Chesterfield’s vibrant arts and parks and you’ll be minutes from downtown St. Louis attractions.